 Work in the building trades is demanding, both mentally and physically.
 Being tired or distracted on the job can create poor outcomes and even safety risks – and nobody wants that!
 Prolonged stress can wreak havoc on the body increasing the risk of certain health issues including depression and anxiety, sleep disorders, digestive issues, heart disease, reproductive issues, and cognitive and memory problems.

-Chris Swasey, Owner and General Manager at Lewis Creek Company, shares a past experience that helped motivate him to strive for a better work-life balance for himself and his employees.
+Chris Swasey, Owner and General Manager at Lewis Creek Builders, shares a past experience that helped motivate him to strive for a better work-life balance for himself and his employees.

 “Years ago, I skipped a family reunion to work.
 The work wasn’t even critical to my employer, but I had absorbed an attitude that I was supposed to work as much as possible.
 I had worked that entire summer with only a few days off.
 I knew I was shredded and I needed a rest and I had been looking forward to breaking away for a few days.